segamej/segamej.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: 250414_SergioG_Resume.pdf # you can also use external links here
-description: This is a description of the page.
+description: Download resume (pdf) by clicking in the image at the top-right  # This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
 toc:
   sidebar: left
 ---